 What is Atomoxetine?

-Originally developed as an antidepressant, atomoxetine was approved by the FDA to treat ADHD in 2002 [R].
+Originally developed as an antidepressant, atomoxetine was approved in 2002 by the FDA for the treatment of ADHD in children and adults .

 Is Atomoxetine a Stimulant?